DoHowie/cse15l-lab-reports/LabReport1.md

 meaning if we just type "cd" into the command line, it will do nothing and stays at the home directory, this is not an error because there is nothing to change for the directory, you are in the home directory which is like the base of the directory.
-However if we are in other directory, then using the command cd with no arguments will return back to the previous directory.
+However if we are in other directory, then using the command cd with no arguments will return back to the home directory.
 For instance, after we change directory into lecture1, we type cd to get back to the home directory.
 ```
 ```